Photo By Caleb Adams

 heirloom oaxacan black beans

-The classic "black bean" or frijole negro that we'd suggest is the Organic Black Turtle Bean (It's the same heirloom variety Rancho Gordo calls "Midnight Black" but this is organic and grown on a small family farm in Northern California.)
-The Black Tepary Bean is a more ancient variety grown by Ramona Farms on their ancestral land.
+The classic "black bean" or frijole negro that we'd suggest is the Black Tepary Bean is a more ancient variety grown by Ramona Farms on their ancestral land.
 It's got a delicious chocolaty flavor with a hint of lime making it a great choice for this soup.
 It also boasts higher protein than other beans.
 And if you want to have a really authentic flavor go for the Organic and regeneratively Grown Oaxacan Black Beans.
 They look like shiny black beads and the flavor will knock you over.

 heirloom bean and grain club